overcastbulb/Architect/README.md

 ## Solution

-architect.ai introduces a prompt-first workflow for architectural feasibility.
+Architect AI introduces a prompt-first workflow for architectural feasibility.

 Users describe a building concept in natural language.
 The system interprets the request and automatically: